connorskees/connorskees.github.io/content/blog/avx-png-filter.md

 }
 ```

 When we benchmark this time, we want to make use of SIMD intrinsics.
 To force LLVM to compile them optimally we'll have to configure `target-cpu=native`.
-If we don't do this, our intrinsics will be compiled suboptimally and we actually tend to get slower code than the scalar version.
+If we don't do this, our intrinsics will be compiled suboptimally and we actually tend to get slower code than the scalar version, at least on my Linux machine.

 ```sh
 RUSTFLAGS='-Ctarget-cpu=native' cargo bench